Freshman Admission Requirements

 Satisfaction of the minimum criteria listed here does not guarantee a scholarship; the overall applicant pool determines the degree of competition for these awards.

 Early admission students must have completed (by the end of the junior year) three years of English, three of mathematics (Algebra 1 and 2 and geometry), two of the same foreign language, two to three of social studies or history, and two of natural or physical science with at least one laboratory science.
 Students must have the endorsement of their high school counselor or principal.
+High school administrators must be willing to accept credits earned during the first year at URI toward remaining high school graduation requirements.
 Those interested should plan with their high school counselor early in their junior year, and direct further inquiries to the Office of Admission.
 An interview may be required.
+Please note: Early admission is not a dual enrollment program; these students are no longer enrolled at their high school and are fully matriculated at the University.

 Advanced Placement.
 Advanced standing for freshmen is granted to students who have completed college-level courses in a high school participating in the Advanced Placement Program and who have passed (with a score of 3 or better on most examinations) the CEEB Advanced Placement Examination.
 For more information about Advanced Placement credit, please refer to URI’s website at uri.edu/admission/advanced-placement.